-On March 13, Estonia built on their well-deserved title as the “digital nation” when they launched the online hackathon, Hack The Crisis Estonia.
+On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 Just one month later, Hack The Crisis Estonia kick-started a global hacking movement, Global Hack The Crisis.